HridanshS/Data-BreathOfEarth-ongoing/README.md

 - ability to click on points to focus on a certain country
 - For Graph 2 ability to choose which variable should display
 - For Graph 2, hover over tooltip
+- Only relevant filters for visualization show in Filters panel
+- Hover over for Graph3 where more information is visible on each dot

 Ways in which I have built on feedback from M3 Static Viz Design:
 - Improved on labels - earlier ones had some unclear labels
 - Only indicators/variables with comparable ranges used on graphs where multiple indicators are displayed
 - Shape encoding clarified in Graph 1
+- Profesor was initally skeptical of "bubble size" idea.
+With the filter to choose variable, I feel the value is better clarified
+--- the difference in dot size is clearly visible.
+Hover shows the exact information.
+User can use difference in dots to see how many cities were categorized as 'Unhealthy' or 'Very Unhealthy' (for the Choosen Variable) on the day the data was recorded